sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/03-substrate-token-transfer.md

 draft: false
 ---

-### Transferring a fungible asset from EVM1 to EVM2
+### Transferring a fungible asset from Substrate to EVM

 Transferring assets from Substrate-based chains to EVM-based chains can be achieved using the Sygma SDK.